Tagalog people: Cuisine and dining customs

 Bulacan is known for chicharon (fried pork rinds), steamed rice and tuber cakes like puto, panghimagas (desserts), like suman, sapin-sapin, ube halaya, kutsinta, cassava cake, and pastillas de leche.
 Rizal is also known for its suman and cashew products.
 Laguna is known for buko pie and panutsa.
 Batangas is home to Taal Lake, home to 75 species of freshwater fish.
-Among these, the maliputo and tawilis are unique local delicacies.
+Among these, maliputo and tawilis are unique local delicacies.
 Batangas is also known for kapeng barako, lomi, bulalo, and goto.
 Bistek Tagalog is a dish of strips of sirloin beef slowly cooked in soy sauce, calamansi juice, vinegar and onions.
 Records have also shown that kare-kare is the Tagalog dish that the Spanish first tasted when they landed in pre-colonial Tondo.

-Dining customs and etiquette

-Outlets

-Aside from panaderias, numerous roadside eateries serve local specialities.
+Aside from panaderias, numerous roadside eateries serve local specialties.
 Batangas is home to many lomihan, gotohan, and bulalohan.